marbl/MetagenomeScope/STAMPS_tutorial.md

 is the largest component -- and since we also know that the graph contains 156 connected components -- we can infer that the graph probably consists of a lot of relatively small connected components.

+You can run some more commands if you'd like -- see [here](http://www.sqlitetutorial.net/sqlite-select/) for a tutorial regarding the "SELECT" statement, which all of the above SQLite3 commands used.

+When you're done looking around using SQLite3, you can exit the interface by pressing Ctrl-D.

 ## Actually visualizing the assembly graph